IBM/generate-insights-from-multiple-data-sources/README.md

 ![](doc/source/images/connection2.png)

-* Fill in your `username,password,hostname and Database`.
+* Fill in your `username, password, hostname and Database`.
 Leave `use a secure gateway` unchecked.

 ![](doc/source/images/connection3.png)